Friday, March 08, 2013

 • to photograph the event for "Your Home"

-• a PhD student in search of an original research topic
+• a PhD student in search of an original qualitative research topic eg Tenant Resilience or Resistance?
+Funding Options For Empowering Tenant Lightbulb Change.

 • someone from the Cancer Council (not sure why)